 But the molecular mechanisms for preserving cellular integrity during cryptobiosis, and the genetic programs that initiate the transition in and out of cryptobiosis, are as yet unknown.
 Understanding this unique state of being neither dead nor alive could significantly advance the frontiers of contemporary biology, leading to new insights into the deterioration of protein homeostasis underlying human aging and several neurodegenerative disorders.

-In its initial phase the project strives to sequence the genome of cryptobiotic tardigrades.
-The project is being led by Alwin Köhler from the Max F. Perutz Laboratories at the Vienna Biocenter in Austria.
+The project is being led by Alwin Köhler from the Max Perutz Labs Vienna at the Vienna Biocenter in Austria.

 Professor of mechanistic cell biology and deputy head of the Max Perutz Labs